LUGGAGE and accessories:

 My luggage carries everything I own.
 Below are the luggage and accessories that keep me streamlined and ready for just about anything.
 I can’t begin to express the freedom these bring.
 XO

 I’m so grateful for this large tote that packs flat until it’s needed.
 And it’s often needed.
-It’s especially helpful for budget flights, since airplane floors can be funky.
+It’s helpful for budget flights, since airplane floors can be funky.
 Meaning, I can toss my personal item and travel food (or any items I want to keep clean) into this bag, creating one bag, and stuff it under the seat.
-After arriving, I can fold this bag into its own pouch for later use (and laundering).
-This bag also triples as a laundry bag, grocery bag or beach tote.
-It’s made of thick nylon with no plastic lining (no lining that later breaks apart) and it’s been well worth its price (as so many other travel totes have fallen apart on me).
-BONUS: it had no chemical smell when it arrived.
+After arriving, I can fold this bag into its own pouch for later use as a laundry bag, grocery bag, and beach tote.
+It’s made of thick nylon with no plastic lining (no lining to later break apart), launders great, and has been worth its price (as so many other travel totes have fallen apart on me).

 3 more cards (credit)